 Purpose & Meaning

 General Mills understood their new line of sauces and coatings wouldn’t fit naturally within their existing portfolio.
-We worked iteratively with the General Mills team and consumers to explore a range of possible brand stories and names, inspired by current experiences within food culture.
+We worked iteratively with their team and consumers to explore a range of possible brand stories and names, inspired by current experiences within food culture.

-CBX developed The Good Table brand meaning, name, identity, voice and packaging—leaning into the exciting food experience it bring to everyday meals and giving General Mills a force for disruption in ‘the center of the store.’
+We developed The Good Table brand platform, name, identity, voice and packaging—leaning into the exciting food experience it brings to everyday meals and giving General Mills a force for disruption in ‘the center of the store.’